princedede/Q-paper/q_core/QuatreDigesu.md

   - **Participants** : **A list of participating addresses**.
   - **AllowExternal** : **false**.

-**NOTE**: Setting the flag `allowExternal` to false will restrict anyone other than the broadcasted participants to make deposit to the pool.
+**NOTE**: Setting the flag `allowExternal` to false will restrict anyone other than the broadcasted participants to make deposit to the pool. **As at the time of writing, only non-strict mode is available.**

 #### onFinance